ddubson/tech-notes/security/cryptography/public-key-infrastructure.md

 A person encrypting a message with private key can let anyone with a public key decrypt it, so that leads to verifying that the origin of the message is the possessor of the private key.

+## Digital Certificates

+Simple electronic files that follow a format \(X.509, PKCS\)

+Can have many different extensions \(.cer, .pem\)

+Might have multiple types serving a specific function within PKI

+Certificates contain a variety of information, including:

+* Public Key
+* Identity of person
+* Issuing Organization
+* Valid Dates
+* Functions for certificate

+### Certificate Registration

+Lifecycle begins when a user registers to receive a certificate.

+Person must provide valid information and identification to the **Certificate Authority \(CA\)**

+CA must authenticate the user's personal information

+Valid forms of identification can be:

+* Driver's License
+* Birth Certificate
+* Passport
+* Photographs
+* etc.

+CA makes a decision to issue or deny a certificate